Option Types with go generate

 optional command and let me know what you think!

-Please let me know what you thought of this post in the comments or on Twitter.
+Please let me know what you thought of this post on Twitter.